Modular Decomposition of Hierarchical Finite State Machines: Finite State Machines

-This recursive definition works because HFSMs have a finite tree structure.
-This `start' function identifies the `nested' start state of the FSMs nested within a given node, if they exist, found by following the unique path in $T$ where all arcs are labelled by start states in their respective FSMs. \begin{defn}[Hierarchical Transition Function] Let $q$ be an node in an HFSM $Z=(X,T)$ where $q\in Q(X_j)$, $X_j\in X$.
-Let $v = \delta(q,x)$.
-Then the \emph{hierarchical transition function} of $Z$ is defined as
+The `start' function identifies the `start state' of the HFSM, found by following the unique path in $T$ where all arcs are labelled by start states in their respective FSMs.
+This recursive definition works because HFSMs have a finite tree structure. \begin{defn}[Hierarchical Transition Function] Let $Z=(X,T)$ be an HFSM, $q\in Q(Z)$ a state and $x\in\Sigma$ a symbol.
+Suppose $q\in Q(X_j)$, $X_j\in X$.
+The \emph{hierarchical transition function} of $Z$ is defined recursively as